worldmaking/digm5010/index.md

 ---

-[Meditations on automata and computation](automata.html) - History, theory, implementation; programs as data
+Deep dive: [What is computation?](automata.html) - History, theory, implementation; programs as data

 ---